To download the mp3, right-click here and choose “save link as.”

 But it is real, and it is extant, and it is ongoing.

-What you get instead, is you get the internalization of divisions and a bellyaching of a globalist sort inside societies instead of between them.
-So all that happens is the group dynamics which were Nation-State oriented and National in the past three to five centuries become internal, because human competition and the dynamics of group difference are such that they will always exist, no matter what you do.
+What you get instead is the internalization of divisions and a bellyaching of a globalist sort inside societies instead of between them.
+So all that happens is the group dynamics which were nation-state oriented and national in the past three to five centuries become internal, because human competition and the dynamics of group difference are such that they will always exist, no matter what you do.
 They will exist inside multiracial marriages.
-They will exist inside multiracial schools, they will exist inside multiracial cities, they will exist within multiethnic housing developments, and they will certainly exist within multiracial societies.
+They will exist inside multiracial schools.
+They will exist inside multiracial cities.
+They will exist within multiethnic housing developments.
+And they will certainly exist within multiracial societies.

 What then happens, is that each group creates a vanguard that negotiates with the other groups about how big a slice of the pie that they get.
-And the future politics of societies like United States is the negotiation that occurs electorally — and between elections — between the groups.
-Obama’s elections is a snapshot.
-The ball goes on, there’s a flash and he’s there for an instant because for that moment the trajectory of forces between working-class whites who vote Center-Left, between women who are more inclined to vote Center-Left than Center-Right, between Black Americans who will vote overwhelmingly for Obama — even though he is of mixed-race — because they consider him to be one of themselves; towards Latinos, who will vote for an alternative candidate from the Democratic Center-Left because they feel that they will get more of a space under the sun under such a dispensation than they would from a White Republican; together with the apathy of those who don’t vote or those who vote for other candidates; together with the trajectory at that moment of that particular electoral cycle where the Republicans were deeply depressed, where there was a deep alienation from the Jr. Bush second presidency, where there was deep malaise in the society because of the forced nature of the Iraq war, which had created convulsion and dissent within the society; and where you had an enormous economic depression which led to an economic vote for Obama, which may be partially repeated next time but was certainly evident then.
+And the future politics of societies like United States is the negotiation that occurs electorally—and between elections—between the groups.
+Obama’s elections are a snapshot.
+The ball goes on, there’s a flash, and he’s there for an instant, because for that moment the trajectory of forces between working-class whites who vote Center-Left, between women who are more inclined to vote Center-Left than Center-Right, between black Americans who will vote overwhelmingly for Obama—even though he is of mixed race—because they consider him to be one of themselves; towards Latinos, who will vote for an alternative candidate from the Democratic Center-Left because they feel that they will get more of a space under the sun under such a dispensation than they would from a white Republican; together with the apathy of those who don’t vote or those who vote for other candidates; together with the trajectory at that moment of that particular electoral cycle where the Republicans were deeply depressed, where there was a deep alienation from the Jr. Bush second presidency, where there was deep malaise in the society because of the forced nature of the Iraq war, which had created convulsion and dissent within the society; and where you had an enormous economic depression which led to an economic vote for Obama, which may be partially repeated next time but was certainly evident then.
 That’s a snapshot.
 All elections are, are snapshots out of the forces that are in coalition at a particular time.
-And yet notice how broken down and how ethnically fractious that coalition is to be.
+And yet notice how broken-down and how ethnically fractious that coalition is to be.

 Why won’t Caucasian and European people wake up to Eurocentric verities?
-The truth is they feel there’s always an excuse to put off the prospect of that waking up, and they are always moments — particularly of media intrusiveness — that people fear in their own lives.
+The truth is they feel there’s always an excuse to put off the prospect of that waking up, and they are always moments—particularly of media intrusiveness—that people fear in their own lives.
 One of the major halting elements in the re-energization of our own people is the mass media.
 And it’s the control of the mass media by forces which are uniquely inimical to our future development.
-The mass media plays upon every segment of the masses that exist in contemporary Western society — churns them up, holds them against each other, reroutes them, messes up the agenda of everyone that has his own subtext to begin with, which it is forcing and corralling the points of energy in this society towards.
+The mass media plays upon every segment of the masses that exist in contemporary Western society—churns them up, holds them against each other, reroutes them, messes up the agenda of everyone that has his own subtext to begin with, which it is forcing and corralling the points of energy in this society towards.
 Everyone can see this who watches the mass media with half a mind.
-Then there’s just the effect of “prole-feed” as George Orwell called it in 1984, whereby the masses are just fed a cultural industry of excess and exploitative infotainment and entertainment for their own edification, and which is an important part of the overall project.
+Then there’s just the effect of “prolefeed” as George Orwell called it in Nineteen Eighty-Four, whereby the masses are just fed a cultural industry of excess and exploitative infotainment and entertainment for their own edification, and which is an important part of the overall project.

 So we have enormous advantages that exist now.
 But we must not allow comfort and ease to sleepwalk us towards oblivion.
 Comfort and ease are the enemy of a decisive cultural breakthrough and a decisive implementation of the politics of the future.
 We have to forget the last 50 to 60 years, but remember the lessons that we should draw from it.
 And the lessons that we should draw from it is to believe totally in ourselves.